 Dover Lights in Arkansas

-In Dover, Arkansas, if you take a dirt road just off of Highway 7, locals claim you can see the lights on a nightly basis.
+In Dover, Arkansas, if you take a dirt road just off of Highway 7, locals claim you can see the Dover Lights on a nightly basis.
 Light orbs appear along the valley of the Ozarks and often put on a show for visitors.

 Eyewitnesses claim the Dover Lights appear in a wide range of colors.
-The lights are said to sway and flicker and at times light up the entire valley area.
-There are reports of interaction with the lights by using flashlights, as well as a reaction to noise, such as shouting.
+Witnesses say the lights sway and flicker and at times, they light up the entire valley.
+Some people report receiving responses from the lights when they interact by shouting or shining flashlights.

-There are mostly ghost stories told to explain the Dover Lights.
+Most of the explanations for these lights involve ghost stories.
 These include coal miners who perished in a mining accident, Spanish Conquistadors searching for their buried gold, and spirits of a Native American burial site.

 Brown Mountain Lights of North Carolina

-The lights appear to move about the mountain slope to the top in an erractic movement.
-Witnesses claim that on some dark nights there are too many lights to count.
-The lights have a wide range of colors from a bright white to green, orange, yellow and red.
+The lights appear to move in an erratic manner about the mountain slope ascending to the top.
+Witnesses claim that on some dark nights, there are too many lights to count.
+The lights have a wide range of colors, from a bright white to green, orange, yellow, and red.
 Various sizes range from small orbs to massive drifts of color that move about the mountain.

 In 1771, German engineer Gerard Will de Brahm first reported seeing the strange lights.
-The manifestation couldn't be explained with logical deduction even with two investigations by the U.S. Geological Survey, the United States Weather Bureau and other investigators.
-The more popular working theory to date is the lights are the result of refracted natural light.
+Since then, nobody has offered a solid explanation for the manifestation, even with two investigations by the U.S. Geological Survey, the United States Weather Bureau, and others.
+The popular hypothesis to date is that the lights are the result of refracted natural light.

 Marfa Lights in Texas

-Along the mountain range in Marfa, Texas, balls of light known as the Marfa Light have been delighting locals and visitors for over a century.
-There have been claims of the lights moving near and chasing vehicles.
-Mike Shurly of Shurley Ranch allows viewing the lights from an area he's designated Starlight Gazing Parking located about twenty-two miles south of Marfa.
+Along the mountain range in Marfa, Texas, balls of light known as the Marfa Light have delighted locals and visitors for over a century.
+There have been claims of the lights moving near vehicles and even giving chase.
+Mike Shurly of Shurley Ranch allows viewing the lights from an area he's designated Starlight Gazing Parking, located about 22 miles south of Marfa.

 Cloverdale Spook Lights in Alabama

 There have been many reports over the last decades of UFOs in this region.
 Many people believe these large luminous orbs are some form of spacecraft.
-However, many researchers believe the orbs are a natural Earth phenomenon either the result of gases or other atmospheric reaction to underground gas release.
-The Cloverdale UAP (Unidentified Aerospace Phenomena) Project seeks to scientifically understand the Cloverdale Spook Lights.
+However, some researchers believe the orbs are a natural Earth phenomenon, either as the result of gases or another atmospheric reaction to underground gas release.
+The Cloverdale UAP (Unidentified Aerospace Phenomena) Project seeks scientific explanations for the Cloverdale Spook Lights.

-NASA astronomer Dr. Sten Odenwald provides one of the most comprehensive and scientific investigations of the most famous "hot-spots" of orb and light activity throughout the U.S. His detailed notes are available on his website, AstronomyCafe.net.
-Among the expected earthquake lights, gas releases and ball lightning, Odenwald discusses the three types of mirages, Inferior, Superior and Lateral and the many natural conditions that can cause them.
+NASA astronomer Dr. Sten Odenwald provides one of the most comprehensive and scientific investigations of the most famous hot-spots of orb and spook light activity throughout the U.S. His detailed notes are available on his website, AstronomyCafe.net.
+Among the expected earthquake lights, gas releases, and ball lightning, Odenwald discusses three types of mirages, Inferior, Superior, and Lateral and the many natural conditions that can cause them.
 He states that mirages could account for many of the orbs or spook lights witnessed.

-The expansion of scientific technology and the knowledge it brings, may soon provide a definitive understanding of these phenomena.
-Until then, eyewitness accounts and photographic evidence all point to something real taking place in these regions.
-It may prove to be paranormal in nature or a geophysical causation.
+The expansion of scientific technology and the knowledge it brings may soon provide a definitive understanding of these phenomena.
+Until then, eyewitness accounts and photographic evidence all point to something real taking place in these regions, whether it's paranormal in nature or a geophysical phenomenon.